anthonykeenan/corda-postgres-example/README.md

 For development environment setup, please refer to: [Setup Guide](https://docs.corda.net/getting-set-up.html).

-Additionally, you will need docker installed to spin up a postgres database, which is used for both the Postgres integration test and deploy nodes below.
+Additionally, you will need docker installed to spin up a Postgres database, which is used for both the Postgres integration test and deploy nodes below.

-Note: It can also be done with a locally installed postgres instance, db parameters are stored in `constants.properties`.
+Note: It can also be done with a locally installed Postgres instance, db parameters are stored in `constants.properties`.

 ### Running the CorDapp using Postgres as a backend